GowthamGirithar/playground-zz9o11Ze/markdowns/welcome.md

-# Machine Learning with Java - Part 3 (k-Nearest Neighbour)!
+# Machine Learning with Java - Part 3 (k-Nearest Neighbour)

 In my previuos articles, we have discussed about the linear and logistic regressions.This article focuses on the k nearest neighbour algorithm usage with java.